zwjyyc/finch/nlp-models/tensorflow/attn_is_all_u_need/README.md

 This project is based on [Kyubyong's](https://github.com/Kyubyong/transformer) excellent work, thanks for his attempt!
 Based on that, we have:
-* implement the model under tf.estimator.Estimator API
+* implement the model under the architecture of tf.estimator.Estimator API
 * add an option to tie the weights between encoder embedding weight and decoder embedding weight, as paper suggests
 * add an option to tie the weights between decoder embedding weight and output projection weight, as paper suggests
 * more activation function choices